 - 1 lb mozzarella cheese

 - In a large 12-inch skillet, heat 1 tbsp olive oil over medium-high.
-Saute the onion with 1 tsp salt until soft and translucent, 6 minutes.
-Add the garlic and saute for 30 seconds.
+Sauté the onion with 1 tsp salt until soft and translucent, 6 minutes.
+Add the garlic and sauté for 30 seconds.
 Add the ground beef.
 Break up the beef and cook until browned, 8-12 minutes.
 Add salt, red pepper flakes, dried basil, tomato paste, and tomato sauce.
 Simmer for 8 minutes.
-Remove from heat and set aside.
+Remove from heat and set aside.2 lb ground beef, 1 cup diced onion, 2 tsp kosher salt, 3 cloves garlic, 3 tsp dried basil, ½ tsp red pepper flakes, 6 oz tomato paste, 2 cups tomato sauce

-- In a large bowl, combine the ricotta cheese, eggs, Parmesan cheese, pepper, 1 tsp salt, and parsley.
-Mix all ingredients.
+- In a large bowl, combine the ricotta cheese, eggs, Parmesan cheese, black pepper, 1 tsp salt, and parsley.
+Mix all ingredients.30 oz ricotta cheese (2 15-oz containers), 2 eggs, 8 oz Parmesan cheese, ¼ cup fresh parsley, ½ tsp black pepper, 1 tsp kosher salt

 - Cook lasagna noodles al dente with six quarts of water.
 Once boiling, add ¼ cup of salt.
 Cook for 8-11 minutes.
-Drain and set aside.
+Drain and set aside.10 oz lasagna noodles (10-12 noodles)

 - Bake at 350°F for 45 minutes, bubbling throughout the lasagna.
 Once baked, cool for 15 minutes before cutting into pieces.